 I’ve never been one to knock back the painkillers but during pregnancy and breastfeeding in particular its important to be careful about what you do take.

 Deep Freeze, the UK’s number 1 selling freeze brand presents an alternative option during pregnancy and breastfeeding.
-Scientists have proven that Cryotherapy – cold therapy – provides a healthier alternative with improving one’s mood and mental state (inflammation has been linked to depression), while numbing sharp muscle pain.
+Scientists have proven the health benefits of Cryotherapy – cold therapy – provides a healthier alternative with improving one’s mood and mental state (inflammation has been linked to depression), while numbing sharp muscle pain.
 The NEW DEEP FREEZE PAIN RELIEF GEL provides mums with a drug free alternative while instantly relieving pain.

 When you are a busy mum you need to be able to just get on with things without pain or discomfort holding you back.
 Deep Freeze offers long lasting pain relief patches, which are perfect for areas like the lower back.
 You get up to 12 hours pain relief with these beauties.